 Blood sampling will be performed for DNA extraction, plasma and serum.
 The total volume of blood collected will be up to 50 ml.
-Samples will undergo initial processing and storage at sites, before being transferred to a central repository (NIHR National Biosample Centre).
+Going forward, samples should be transferred to a central repository (NIHR National Biosample Centre) for initial processing and storage.
+If for any reason this is not possible, samples may undergo initial processing and storage at sites, before being transferred to a central repository (NIHR National Biosample Centre).
 Further details regarding collection, initial processing and storage, and transfer of samples to the central repository will be provided in the Study Reference Manual.